 - High-temperature oxidation resistance: nickel-chromium grades are used in elevated-temperature oxidizing atmospheres and thermal process lines.

-- Sour and sulfur-bearing streams: suitable grades are used in refining, gas treating and oil and gas systems exposed to sulfur compounds and wet process media.
+- Sour and sulfur-bearing streams: suitable grades are used in refining, gas treating and oil and gas systems exposed to sulfur compounds and wet corrosive environments.

-- Pressure integrity: seamless pipe is often preferred for high-pressure service, cyclic operation and critical utility or process lines.
+- Pressure integrity: seamless pipe is often preferred for critical utility and process lines where design review emphasizes uniformity and pressure-retaining reliability.

-Common Nickel Alloy Grades and Typical Service Conditions
+Common Nickel Alloy Grades and Typical Service Rationale

-Grade selection should always be validated against the actual process chemistry and design code requirements.
-The table below summarizes commonly specified nickel alloy seamless pipe grades and their typical use cases.
+Grade selection should always be validated against actual process chemistry, temperature, pressure and applicable design code requirements.
+The table below summarizes common nickel alloy seamless pipe grades and the service conditions for which they are frequently considered.

 |---|---|---|---|